Udarthegreat/My-ideas/UI_bits.md

 ## link section

-this creates a link section using css grid with multiple boxes containing a image and a link box to click on to take you to the link
+this creates a link section using CSS grid with multiple boxes containing a image and a link box to click on to take you to the link

 **HTML**

 place the following code in a div with the [parallax](#paralax-classes) classes provided above in that section and how I used them in [title](#title-area) and the [description area](#description-area) you want along with some area, preferably centered

-create a `div` as follows which is the container for the link section and creates the css grid used to lay everything out, also I would recommend putting all of this in a div that uses the `centered` class to center and add padding as seen [above](#paralax-classes)
+create a `div` as follows which is the container for the link section and creates the CSS grid used to lay everything out, also I would recommend putting all of this in a div that uses the `centered` class to center and add padding as seen [above](#paralax-classes)
 ```HTML
 <div class="links_area">
 ```
-then you place in the following html in the `links_area` `div` 3 times, this creates the link section, note here, for the `L1` use it only for the 1st link section use `L2` and `L3` for the other two because they define were in the css grid they are and a sub css grid for the link section its self.
+then you place in the following html in the `links_area` `div` 3 times, this creates the link section, note here, for the `L1` use it only for the 1st link section use `L2` and `L3` for the other two because they define were in the CSS grid they are and a sub CSS grid for the link section its self.
 ```HTML
 <div class="L1">
     <div class="BG"></div>